Zyplos/github-projectspace-tracker/README.md

 ![Screenshot](./screenshot.png)

 This project is meant for groups who actively communicate through Discord and use GitHub Projects as a way of tracking progress.
 Get a quick overview of what items are pending on your project board and who's working on what directly in Discord.
-The bot also includes the ability to make new todo items directly from Discord.
+You can also create todo items right in chat for things you think of on the spot.

 The bot also includes a timeline feature with a configurable start and end date if your project has a deadline.